7.2.C. Application of the Criteria

 b.
 Reappointment

 The term of reappointment is typically one year, and may be renewed for a third year (based on fulfillment of the applicable criteria and subject to continuing programmatic need).
-If the candidate is the recipient of a mentored grant or other funding consistent with his/her career goals, reappointment is contingent upon and coterminous with funding.
+If the candidate is the recipient of a mentored grant or other funding consistent with their career goals, reappointment is contingent upon and coterminous with funding.
 The total time as an Instructor normally may not exceed eight years.